User Guide Topics

 Before enabling External Mode, your model must have:

-โš ๏ธ Hardware Connection Required: External Mode requires a working communication link.
-Verify UART or Ethernet is functional before enabling External Mode.
-Test with a simple loopback or echo program first.
+โš ๏ธ Hardware Connection Required: External Mode requires a working UART link.
+Verify the UART link is functional before enabling External Mode โ€” e.g., test with a plain UART Tx + a serial terminal first.

 Configuration Steps